Schedule of Events

 Add session to My Planner

 The University Library's Esports Engagement Center (EEC) connects students to a world of gaming, health and wellness, and career opportunities.
+Join us as the Aztec Gaming Club hosts a live tournament in our space.

 Start Time: 9 a.m.